Smoothed Shifted Convolutions of Generalised Divisor Functions: Shifted Convolution of Generalised Divisor Functions

 and note $W$ is a smooth and compactly supported function, with Mellin transform

 We mention that it is important for the weight function $w$ to be smooth, since we require the Mellin transform to decay rapidly.
 By Mellin inversion, for any $\sigma>1$ we have

 Now, the main term of $Q_{1,j}$ will be the residue of $D_h(s)$ at $s=1$, so we wish to use the residue theorem to move the line of integration.
 We investigate the poles of $D_h(s)$ by expanding into Euler products.
-First, from \citet{schwarz1994arithmetical}, $g$ is multiplicative and for all $\alpha \geq 1$ we have
+First, from Schwarz and Spilker \cite{schwarz1994arithmetical}, $g$ is multiplicative and for all $\alpha \geq 1$ we have

 If $(p,h)=1$, then

 therefore in this case $g(p^\alpha,h)=1-\frac1p$, and $g(1,h)=1$.
 If $p \mid h$, then

 Therefore, for $\operatorname{Re}(s)>1$ we have